-Until the first raid, Uldir, is released on the 4th September, Titanforging is limited to level 355; after that, items can forge up to level 400.
+Now that the first raid, Uldir, is available, items can forge up to level 400.

 The WF/TF system complicates gearing a bit, as you could get an Uncommon quest reward that forges to Epic quality (not a myth - it happened to me on the first night of release).
 This means that the old ‘Best in Slot' system is, to all intents and purposes, useless, and you should generally opt for whatever item you have that is the highest level - especially as tier gear no longer exists.

 In addition to regular gear slots, BfA introduces a new item called the Heart of Azeroth, which gains levels through Artifact Power rewards from end-game tasks like World Quests.
 More levels in the Heart of Azeroth will unlock traits on Azerite items: another new item type in BfA.

 Most helms, shoulders and chest-pieces from BfA content are Azerite items.
 Instead of secondary stats (like critical strike and haste), these have several tiers of passive abilities that you can choose between; which is best for you will depend on your spec, but again, item level will usually win out.